SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/create-user-mailboxes.md

   - If this value is different than the user name part of the user principal name, the user's email address and account name will be different (important if the email domain and the Active Directory domain are the same).

-  - **Existing user** or **New user** Verify **Existing user** is selected, and then click **Browse** to select an available account.
+  - **Existing user** or **New user**: Verify **Existing user** is selected, and then click **Browse** to select an available account.

 4. You can click **Save** to create the mailbox, or you can click **More options** to configure the following additional settings:

-  - **Mailbox database** Click **Browse** to select the mailbox database that holds the mailbox.
+  - **Mailbox database**: Click **Browse** to select the mailbox database that holds the mailbox.

-  - **Create an on-premises archive mailbox for this user** Select this check box to create an archive mailbox for the mailbox, and then click **Browse** to select the mailbox database that holds the archive mailbox.
+  - **Create an on-premises archive mailbox for this user**: Select this check box to create an archive mailbox for the mailbox, and then click **Browse** to select the mailbox database that holds the archive mailbox.
 Items are automatically moved from the primary mailbox to the archive based on the retention policy settings.
 For more information, see [In-Place Archiving in Exchange 2016](../policy-and-compliance/in-place-archiving/in-place-archiving.md).

-  - **Address book policy** ABPs define a global address list (GAL), an offline address book (OAB), a room list, and a set of address lists.
+  - **Address book policy**: ABPs define a global address list (GAL), an offline address book (OAB), a room list, and a set of address lists.
 An ABP gives the user access to a customized GAL in Outlook and Outlook on the web.
 For more information, see [Address book policies in Exchange 2016](../email-addresses-and-address-books/address-book-policies/address-book-policies.md).

     When you're finished, click **Save**.